tarleb/tarleb/README.md

-### Hi there 👋

-I'm a freelancing open-source software developer.
-Most of my work is on [pandoc](https://pandoc.org), on libraries used by pandoc, and on pandoc extensions.
+Hallo!
+I'm Albert, a freelancing open-source software developer.
+Most of my work is on [pandoc](https://pandoc.org), the universal document converter / publishing system: I develop new Haskell libraries, create and maintain Lua extensions, provide support, provide Docker images, and generally work to keep the "ecosystem" in good shape.

-You can also find me on various other websites, including <a rel="me" href="https://scholar.social/@tarleb">Mastodon</a>, where I also run an account posting tips for, you guessed it, [pandoc](https://fosstodon.org/@pandoc).
+Come and say hi, links are in the sidebar!